 This is one of my all-time favourite pesto recipes!
 Thanks to my friend Christine Stevenson and her husband, Romeyn from Gaelic Garlic (Peterborough Ontario farmers market) !

-She introduced me to these magical, somewhat lesser known ‘scapes’ ~ the slender green stems of the garlic plant, complete with the unopened flower buds.
+Years ago, she introduced me to these magical, somewhat lesser known ‘scapes’ ~ the slender green stems of the garlic plant, complete with the unopened flower buds.
+My family and I have been ‘hooked’ every since!
+Garlic Scapes are a favourite food in the late Spring, here, but I want to share today as it may indeed be ‘the season’ where you are!

 Garlic, is one of the oldest known cultivated plants.
 It’s a member of the lily family, which includes onions, chives, shallots and leeks.
 Garlic, is one of my very favourite herbal medicines in the herbal apothecary.
 To learn more about healing garlic’s qualities, go HERE.